kw7oe/kw7oe.github.io/content/posts/how-i-deploy-my-elixir-release.md

 </div>

 This work good enough if you have only one production server.
 If you have more than one, consider looping through and extract the code into function.
-So basically that's all.

 ## Glue it all together

-To sum up, here is the bash script for deploying initial or subsequent release:
+To sum up, this is the bash script `./deploy` for deploying initial or subsequent release:

 ```bash
 #!/bin/bash